SciML/HighDimPDE.jl/docs/src/MLP.md

 The `MLP` algorithm overcomes the curse of dimensionality, with a computational complexity that grows polynomially in the number of dimension (see [M. Hutzenthaler et al. 2020](https://arxiv.org/abs/1807.01212v3)).

 !!! warning "`MLP` can only solve for one point at a time"
-    `MLP` works only with `PIDEProblem` defined with `x = x` option).
+    `MLP` works only with `PIDEProblem` defined with `x = x` option.
 If you want to solve over an entire domain, you definitely want to check the `DeepSplitting` algorithm.

 ## The general idea 💡
 Consider the PDE